 The purpose of this WD Letter is to provide guidance to Local Workforce Development Boards (Boards) on the distribution of additional Board Contract Year 2022 (BCY’22) Child Care and Development Block Grant (CCDBG) federal funds and the allowable expenses for this additional funding.

-The purpose of this change letter is to update the Background section to expand the potential federal funding sources that may be used to support these activities.
+In particular, this change letter updates the reporting requirements to clarify when reporting is completed for these activities.
+The reporting template is updated to include revised instructions and two reporting tabs.

 RESCISSIONS:

-WD Letter 21-21
+WD Letter 21-21, Change 1

 BACKGROUND: